magentabusiness/magentabusiness.github.io/_includes/docs/reference/mqtt-sparkplug-api.md

 {% include images-gallery.html imageCollection="sparkplug-create-two-devices" %}

 ### Step 5.
-Push updates to Sparkplug metrics from Thingsboard server to MQTT EON and Device
+Push updates to Sparkplug metrics from IoT Hub server to MQTT EON and Device

-You may push update to Sparkplug node/device metric from ThingsBoard via shared attribute update or RPC command.
+You may push update to Sparkplug node/device metric from IoT Hub via shared attribute update or RPC command.

 #### Update Metrics using shared attributes

-ThingsBoard [Shared Attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes) are used to deliver metric value updates to the device.
+IoT Hub [Shared Attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes) are used to deliver metric value updates to the device.
 You may change the shared attribute in multiple ways - via administration UI, dashboard widget, REST API, or rule engine node.

 <br>